airbytehq/airbyte/docs/deploying-airbyte/troubleshoot-deploy.md

 - Error: `could not create rest config`

-This error can happen in cases `abctl` doesn't have permission to create file and folders in your system.
+This error can happen when `abctl` does not have permission to create file and folders in your system.

 ```shell
 unable to initialize local command: error communicating with kubernetes: